Reference Twice: A Simple and Unified Baseline for Few-Shot Instance Segmentation: Introduction

-Given the two key insights, we present a simple framework named \textbf{\emph{Reference Twice}} (RefT) to fully explore the support mask information and support object query information, as shown in Fig.\ref{fig:tesear}(b).
-RefT adopts the Meta-Learning framework with a two-stage pipeline, learning to quickly generalize to novel knowledge by referencing twice from the support branch.
-For the first reference, we adopt mask pooling to crop support features rather than use RoI Align~\cite{he2017mask} like previous methods~\cite{zhang2022meta,han2022meta}.
-Then we propose to generate dynamic class centers from pooled support features to enhance the query branch simultaneously.
-For the second reference, as shown by \emph{support query categorization} and \emph{support query localization}, object queries from support images already encode relevant classification and localization information.
-We design a simple multi-head attention to link both object queries forcibly, which enhances the classification and segmentation ability for novel classes.
-Both reference processes are well coupled and lead to significant improvement in novel classes compared to the baseline.
-Furthermore, we make a simple modification to extend our framework to the iFSIS setting.
+Motivated by the above findings, we present a \emph{Reference Twice}} (RefT) model better to exploit the support mask information and support object queries, as shown in Fig.~\ref{fig:teaser}(b).
+RefT adopts the Meta-Learning framework~\cite{yan2019meta} with a two-stage pipeline, learning to quickly generalize to novel knowledge by referencing twice from the support branch.
+For the first reference, we adopt mask pooling to crop support features to generate class prototypes in a way similar to prior works.
+The difference is that we feed prototypes of all support classes simultaneously, unlike most existing methods that require multiple passes with one class at a time.
+Comparing multiple classes simultaneously helps alleviate the problem of misclassification (see Fig.~\ref{fig:m2f_ft}).
+For the second reference, as shown by \emph{support query categorization} and \emph{support query localization}, object queries from support images already encode relevant classification and localization information, and thus we propose a multi-head attention module to link both object queries, which enhances the classification and segmentation ability for novel classes.
+Both reference processes are well coupled and significantly improve segmenting instances from novel classes.